Lupus and the Pancreas

 - Urine tests.

 Treating diabetes in individuals with lupus is much like treating it in individuals who do not have lupus though closer monitoring by a healthcare practitioner may be advised.
-Monitoring your own blood sugar levels several times daily will be key to working with your healthcare practitioner to make sure they are implementing the correct and adequate treatment plan.
+Monitoring blood sugar levels several times daily will be key to working with a healthcare practitioner to make sure they are implementing the correct and adequate treatment plan.

 Type 1 diabetes treatment includes:

 - Injectable, oral, or inhaled insulin daily.
-Your healthcare practitioner will work with you to set up goals and determine which product and dose will work for you.
+A healthcare practitioner will help set up goals and determine which product and dose is best.

 - Diet modifications.